DimitriaVladimirova/my-wedding/README.md

 •	Browse all locations, menus, and colors

 •	Select:
-o	One location
+-	One location
-o	Menu + number of guests
+-	Menu + number of guests
-o	One dark color
+-	One dark color
-o	One light color
+-	One light color

 •	See their selections in the My Wedding page